Skip to main content

 • Contains vitamins, DHA, and choline

-Considered an excellent formula for sensitive stomachs, Enfamil ProSobee Soy-Based Infant Formula for Sensitive Tummies is available with fast shipping via Amazon Prime and comes in packs of four containers, so you have enough to last you a bit (though Amazon also offers a shipment subscription, in case you want your deliveries to arrive like clockwork, no remembering to place an order required).
+This soy-based baby formula is considered an excellent formula for sensitive stomachs.
+Enfamil ProSobee Soy-Based Infant Formula for Sensitive Tummies is available with fast shipping via Amazon Prime and comes in packs of four containers.
+So, you have enough to last you a bit.
+Amazon does offer a shipment subscription; in case you want your deliveries to arrive like clockwork without having to remember to order it.
+If you want to try it before buying in bulk, you purchase individual containers too.

-A top formula recommended by pediatricians, this option is free from all dairy and lactose — which can often be the gas-causing culprit in more traditional formulas.
+Enfamil ProSobee is recommended by pediatricians.
+This option is free from all dairy and lactose, which can often be the gas-causing culprit in more traditional formulas.
 Made from soy, the formula also includes vitamins, DHA, and choline, all of which help your baby grow strong, healthy, and happy.

 • Is a reduced-lactose option